ThatCoolCoder/driving-controls/README.md

 # Driving Controls

 Code for my DIY sim wheel and pedals.
-It's not the best code but it gets the job done.
-It's not designed to be very configurable; if you want to use it you'll have to go changing things directly in the code.
-I've mainly put it on Github for backup purposes.
+This project is only made public as a demonstration of how such a wheel could be implemented (as well as a backup), rather than being a ready-to-use solution.
+Thus the code is not the best and it isn't easy configure.

-Only works on Linux.
+It is a linux-only project due to the use of evdev.

 ## Architecture